oidoid/nature-elsewhere/readme.md

 - The Atlas is immutable.
 - The Animator is dumb.

+### Collisions

+- Avoid changing collision footprint across frames or states as it can create a collision unexpectedly and cause entities to get stuck.
+- Minimize collision areas.
+It is nicer for the player to move uninhibited.
+- Minimize rectangle cavities.
+The draw sort works by height and caverns often must be "roped off" by invisible collision bodies to prevent the player from unexpectedly snapping behind the entity they're exploring.
+This can be avoided by using multiple images instead of one big one.
+For example, on an isometric fence post corner, use a front facing image along the x-axis and one or more _short_ diagonal images.

 ### Other Engines

 I tried a few other engines and tools, notably Phaser v2.x and Tiled.
 I found it